swdmnd/Avometer/README.md

 # Avometer
-### Metering utilities for Android?
+### Acquiring data from Arduino

-An Android application for acquiring data from Solid Oxide Fuel Cell measuring instrument.
+An Android application for acquiring data from Arduino-based measuring instrument.